 Issuing Authority Personnel Title: Court’s secretary (Secretario del Tribunal).

-Registration Criteria: Courts keep records of their final rulings in registration tomes at the court secretary’s office or archive.
+Registration Criteria: Courts keep records of their final rulings in registration tomos at the court secretary’s office or archive.
 Sentences are registered after the trial is concluded.

-Procedure for Obtaining: Interested individuals can request sentence certificates at the court that issued the sentence.
+Procedure for Obtaining: The interested party or legal representative can request sentence certificates at the court that issued the sentence.

 Alternate Documents: Individuals who are sentenced for a crime are given a copy of the sentence.
 In some cases, courts can issue a verbatim transcript of the sentence.
 This literal copy will have all the information in the original sentence (facts description and law-based decision of the court).